First time landlord guide

 Let only

-Know your way round being a landlord?
-Or fancy having a go at it on your own?
-But want some help finding a tenant and setting up the tenancy?
+Have a property qualification or have significant experience of the legislative requirements of being a landlord?
+But still want a qualified letting agent to provide some help finding a tenant and setting up the tenancy correctly?
 Look no further than our Let only service.
-We’ll find you a suitable tenant, get them all set up – then hand it over to you for the day-to-day running, including collecting the rent.
+We’ll find you a suitable tenant, get them all set up – then hand it over to you for the day-to-day running, managing any tenant enquiries, upholding existing legislation and being on top of new legislation introduced and collecting the rent.

 Rent and Legal Protection Service